Imagine.Educate.Achieve.

 The IAdvisor 529 PlanCoverdell ESAUGMA/UTMA

-Contribution limitAllows $420,000 per beneficiary$2,000 per minor child per year (2024)Unlimited
+Contribution limitAllows $505,000 per beneficiary$2,000 per minor child per year 2025Unlimited

 Income eligibilityNo limitsPhases out for single filers at $95,000 to $110,000; for joint filers $190,000 to $220,000No limits

-Federal income tax treatmentEarnings and appreciation in value are free from federal income tax if used for qualified higher education expenses3Federal income tax-free if used for K–12 and qualified higher education expenses before beneficiary reaches age 30
+Federal income tax treatmentAny gains or earnings in your account can be withdrawn federal income tax-free if used for qualified education expenses2Federal income tax-free if used for K–12 and qualified higher education expenses before beneficiary reaches age 30

 If the child’s interest, dividends, and other investment income total more than $2,300, part of that income may be taxed at the parent’s tax rate instead of the child’s tax rate